 Open Shortest Path First (OSPF) uses link-state packets (LSPs) to establish and maintain neighbour adjacencies.
 It also uses LSPs to exchange routing updates.
 There are five different OSPF packets type.
-Beginning of all OSPF packets is specified by the standard header of 24 bytes.
+The beginning of all OSPF packets is specified by the standard header of 24 bytes.
 A list of link state advertisements is to deal with all OSPF packets type.
 The figure below illustrates the five different OSPF packets types.
 Each link-state packet (LSPs) serves a specific purpose in the OSPF routing process:

 Hello packet– This packet establishes and maintains adjacency with other Open Shortest Path First (OSPF) routers.
-The Open Shortest Path First (OSPF) protocol sends these packet periodically on all interfaces.
+The Open Shortest Path First (OSPF) protocol sends these packets periodically on all interfaces.
 This is a multicast packet discovering neighbouring routers dynamically.

 Database Description (DBD) packet– This packet has an abbreviated list of the sending router’s Link-state Database (LSDBs).
 The receiving routers used DBD to check against the local Link-state Database (LSDBs).
 The Link-state Database (LSDBs); must be equal on all link-state routers within an area to build a perfect SPF tree.
 The database is designed from multiple packets.